shercoo/RGDiffSR/README.md

 The model is licensed under the [MIT license](LICENSE).

-##Acknowledgement
+## Acknowledgement
-Our code is based on the [latent-diffusion](https://github.com/CompVis/latent-diffusion/tree/main) and [TATT](https://github.com/mjq11302010044/TATT) repositories.
+Our code is built on the [latent-diffusion](https://github.com/CompVis/latent-diffusion/tree/main) and [TATT](https://github.com/mjq11302010044/TATT) repositories.
 Thanks to their research!